Telecominfraproject/oopt-gnpy/docs/excel.rst

 - **Node A** is mandatory.
 It is the name of the node (as listed in Nodes sheet).
   If Node A is a 'ROADM' (Type attribute in sheet Node), its number of occurence must be equal to its degree.
-  If Node A is an 'ILA' it should appear only once.
+  For an ILA, each equipment definition must correspond to a different parallel link pair.
+Defining several equipment entries with the same ILA and the same pair is invalid.

 - **Node Z** is mandatory.
 It is the egress direction from the *Node A* site.
-Multiple Links between the same Node A and NodeZ is not supported.
+Multiple parallel links between the same ``Node A`` and ``Node Z`` are supported.
+In this case, equipment definitions are matched with the corresponding links according to their row order.
+When several equipment definitions use the same endpoints, their order in the ``Eqpt`` sheet must correspond to the order of the parallel links in the ``Links`` sheet.

 - **amp type** is not mandatory.
   If filled it must contain types listed in the equipment librairie like in the example `eqpt_config.json <gnpy/example-data/eqpt_config.json>`_ in "Edfa" list "type_variety".